CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

 A config file will be automatically generated based on the values of these environment variables, so do not set `RABBITMQ_CONSUMER_CONFIG_FILE_PATH` manually.

 * `RABBITMQ_VIRTUAL_HOST_NAME`.
-The virtual host will be created by the tests, so it should not exist before running the tests.
+The virtual host will be created by the tests if it does not exist.
 * `RABBITMQ_HOST`
 * `RABBITMQ_USERNAME`.
-The user must have the administrator tag in order to create virtual hosts.
-If the user does not have this tag already, you should assign this tag to the user manually.
+If the virtual host does not exist, the user must have the administrator tag in order to create it.
 * `RABBITMQ_PASSWORD`
 * `RABBITMQ_AMQP_PORT`
 * `RABBITMQ_MANAGEMENT_PORT`